thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 This provider manages the use of tools shipped with the extension:
     - If option `target`>`server` is set to `pyocd`, then it expands to the absolute path of the built-in pyOCD distribution.
 - CMSIS specific _launch_ configuration items for the `*` debugger type, i.e. visible for all debugger types.
-It depends on the actually used debug adapter type if this information is known and utilized.
+It depends on the actually used debug adapter type if this information is known and utilised.

 > 📝 **Note:**
-> The built-in version of pyOCD supports the command line option `--cbuild-run` which isn't available
+> The built-in version of pyOCD supports the command line option `--cbuild-run`, which isn't available
 > in releases outside this extension.

 ## Known Limitations and Workarounds